codeofcarbon/graph-algorithms_visualizer/README.md

 ## Overview
 :jigsaw: application in development :jigsaw:

-The application now allows the execution of various types of algorithms, such as traversing a graph or tree in the depth direction (using the ***Depth-first search algorithm***) or the breadth-through movement (using the ***Breadth-first search algorithm***).
+The application allows the execution of various types of algorithms, such as traversing a graph or tree in the depth direction (using the ***Depth-first search algorithm***) or the breadth-through movement (using the ***Breadth-first search algorithm***).
 You can also find the minimum spanning tree using ***Prim's algorithm***, or find the shortest possible path from one node to any other using ***Dijkstra's algorithm***.
-The application also allows you to save and load already saved graphs and trees.

 All activities are performed easily.
 Adding nodes is simply done by clicking the mouse in the application window and giving the node an ID.
 To add an edge connecting two nodes also it is enough to just click on the source node followed by the target node and enter the edge weight.
 After selecting the appropriate mode, the deletion is also done by clicking on the object of interest (however, remember that deleting a node also means deleting all the edges connected to it!).
 Additional features of the application are, for example, the ability to move nodes (simply drag & drop to improve readability when needed) or, after executing Dijkstra's algorithm, you can also check the path from a root to another node (along with path's weight) - again, just click on the object you are interested in.
+The application also allows you to save and load already saved graphs and trees.

 #### Future upgrades:
 - [ ] *more algorithms to choose from*